blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 Even if it's not your job, you've spent a lot of time near livestock.
 You have advantage on animal handling checks dealing with domesticated animals.

 ### Tall tales (requires 15 CHA)
-You have advantage on skill checks that use charisma if they rely on you telling stories, true or otherwise.
+You have advantage on charisma checks if they rely on you telling stories, true or otherwise.

 ## 7 Deep folk
 The residents of the caves and mines that honeycomb many regions, most deep folk never venture into the sunlight more than once or twice in their life.
 Subsisting on farming fungi and hunting underground monsters, the deep folk are often proud warriors.